philip-brohan/AWS-Textract/_sources/install.rst.txt

 If it works, this will return a load of JSON output.
 If it produces an error message, something has gone wrong.

+Textract is not that reliable; about one time in ten it will fail, throwing a ``ProvisionedThroughputExceededException``.
+But this is only a nuisance, just keep running it again until it works.

 I was most confused by the limitations imposed by the different AWS regions: If you run `aws textract` in the wrong region, it won't work.
 If you run textract in one region, but specify a S3 document in a different region, it won't work.